jnnkrdb/configurj/README.md

 This is the necessary content for the settings.json.

-`immutablereplicas`
-This is a bool-value, which determines, if the replicas will be immutable or not.
-`healthport`
-This is a string-value, which determines the port for the readyness and liveness probes.
-`sourcenamespace`
-This is a string-value, which determines the namespace, that the operator will collect the object (Secrets, ConfigMaps) from.
+`immutablereplicas` is a bool-value, which determines, if the replicas will be immutable or not. `healthport` is a string-value, which determines the port for the readyness and liveness probes. `sourcenamespace` is a string-value, which determines the namespace, that the operator will collect the object (Secrets, ConfigMaps) from. `avoidsecrets/avoidconfigmaps` are string-value collections of the namespaces in the cluster, that will be avoided in any case.
-`avoidsecrets/avoidconfigmaps`
-These are string-value collections of the namespaces in the cluster, that will be avoided in any case.
 Namespaces that will be configured in these avoids are on the highest avoid-priority.

 ```json
 {